Foxfire1st/starrailapi-documentation/README.md

 ----------------------------------------

-TITLE: starrail.js - Full extractCharacterSkills Function
+TITLE: starrail - Full extractCharacterSkills Function
 DESCRIPTION: Complete implementation of the extractCharacterSkills function, which extracts all skills for a character and maps them to a serializable structure.
 SOURCE: runCharacterExtraction.ts
 LANGUAGE: typescript